 -The early phases of periodontal disease show signs in the form of red, bloody, painful and/or swollen gums.

 -The people most at risk for forming periodontal disease are those older than 70, men and those with dry mouth.

 -You can greatly diminish your risk of contracting gum disease by following good dental hygiene habits.
 Brush your teeth twice per day, floss once daily and visit our office for cleanings every six months.

 We hope this post has been enlightening for you.
-To schedule your next cleaning with Dr. Chad Latino, give our Chad Latino DDS PA office in Waco, Texas, a call at 254-776-6241 now.
+To schedule your next cleaning with Dr. [doctor_name], give our [practice_name] office in [city], [state], a call at [phone] now.